billbudge/WebEditorFramework/examples/functioncharts/README.md

 ## Quicksort

 Let's implement Quicksort graphically.
 Here is the source for a Javascript implementation of Quicksort which does the partition step in place.
-We'll start by implementing the iterations which advance indices to a pair of out of place elements.
+We'll start by implementing the iterations which advance indices to a pair of out of place functions.

 ```js
 function partition(a, i, j) {